cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 There are three targets a caller can select for a traversal operation to visit at the specified depth: items will visit all files and directories, files will visit only files, and subdirectories will only visit subdirectories.
 The callback signature for traversals will change based on the target selected.
 For each target element visited, an items traversal will produce a [CakePath](paths.md) object and a boolean indicating if it is a directory, a files traversal will produce a [CakeFile](files.md) object, and a subdirectory traversal will produce a CakeDir object.

 #### Traversal Styles
-There are three styles of traversal that are offered by CakeIO, listed from simplest to the most advanced: unguarded traversal, guarded traversal, and search traversals.
+There are three styles of traversal that are offered by Cake IO, listed from simplest to the most advanced: unguarded traversal, guarded traversal, and search traversals.

 Unguarded traversal will visit every target element at the specified depth.
 The caller has no ability to terminate the traversal early.
 In essence, this is traversal with no error handling.